The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 Rice.
 6. Create a boot disk that supports GPT by default.

-Now the system will definitely install without errors.
+Now the system will install without errors.

-Convert disk from GPT to MBR
+Converting a disk from GPT to MBR

-In the absence of the ability to configure UEFI, and especially in the complete absence of this interface, the user has no other option but to change the partition styles.
+In the absence of the ability to configure UEFI, and especially in the complete absence of this interface, the user has no other option but to change partition styles.

 To do this, you can try to use the already built-in tools of the installed operating system or special utilities.

-Convert via command line
+Conversion via command line

 A necessary condition for performing such actions is that the hard drive partitions must be empty, since all data is deleted during the conversion process.